 TERMS · GLOSSARY OF THE FRAMEWORK

-Prophetess (oracle)
+Prophetess (Oracle)

 The highest expression of accumulated female ojas in the classical traditions, named with notable cross-cultural consistency: Deborah, Huldah, the Pythia, the Norse völva, Anna in Luke 2.
 An advisory function, not a governing one.
 Operates from withdrawal from the ordinary social economy.